IVRPowers/blog/content/post/products/video-rtc-industries.md

 Discover how organizations like yours are integrating live-video, voice, and messaging technology to transform their industries, and how [Video RTC](http://blog.ivrpowers.com/post/products/video-rtc/) can help you facilitate more engaging interactions with your customers or employees.

 ## Call Centers.
 Contact Centers continue to evolve rapidly as consumers expect a **highly personalized and engaging experience.** RTC technology will help you to differentiate your Call Center.
 It allows to provide immediate assistance and support through different channels, increasing customer satisfaction.
+[Learn more....](http://blog.ivrpowers.com/post/industries/industries-callcenters/)

 ## Healthcare.
 Patients and physicians can remotely connect in real time around the world thanks to RTC technology.
 Telemedicine can be **crucial to increase the number of patients** that can access to healthcare services.
 It also ensures that hospitals can reduce cost while preserving the quality of care.
 [Learn more....](http://blog.ivrpowers.com/post/industries/industries-healthcare/)